 As your business grows, so do your marketing needs and the ability to scale.
-And that leads you to asking, What is the difference between email service providers and marketing automation?
+And that leads you to ask, What is the difference between email marketing and marketing automation?

-There are hundreds marketing tools, most promising some variety of automation, email, personalization and analytical functionality.
-And in 2018, they are also claiming some sort of AI or machine learning feature.
+There are hundreds of marketing tools, most promising some variety of marketing automation, email automation, personalization, and analytical functionality.
+And, in many cases, are currently claiming some sort of AI or machine learning feature.

 1. Email Behavior Tracking vs. Web Behavior Tracking